BA, MA, PhD

 DANISH: It is easy to learn to read Norwegian and Danish if you speak Swedish.
 I trained myself to do that at some point and I have read books in both languages.

 OTHER: I have studied Chinese (3 years), Japanese (intensive basics for Japanologists) and Russian (2 years), then done basic self-studies in Romanian and Sanskrit, but I don’t speak or read any of these.
-I recognize words here and there, I manage the Russian alphabet and at least used to manage basic phrases, I pick up some Chinese here and there, but I never learned enough of these languages to really do anything serious with them, not even manage basic stuff in the everyday.
+I recognize words here and there, I manage the Russian alphabet and at least used to manage basic phrases, I pick up some Chinese here and there, but I never learned enough of these languages to really do anything with them, not even manage basic stuff in the everyday.
 But one day?

-MY DREAM would be that I learned to read Latin, Greece, Arabic and Hebrew at some point, but this might be retirement stuff.
+MY DREAM would be that I learned to read Ancient Greek, Arabic and Hebrew at some point, but this might be retirement stuff.